ObeoNetwork/GraphicalServerProtocol/specification.md

 ### SetLayersAction

-Sent from the server to the client in order to set the diagram layers.
+Sent from the server to the client in order to set the graphical layers.
 If layers are already presents, they are replaced.

 ```typescript
 class SetLayersAction implements Action {